locationtech/geomesa/docs/user/datastores/query_planning.rst

 Since skipping rows entirely is much faster than reading and filtering them, the best query plan will generally be the one that scans the fewest rows.
 In other words, the best plan is the one that has the most selective primary filter.
 GeoMesa has two methods for determining the best index - cost-based, or heuristic-based.
-Cached statistics are used to estimate the cost when available; however the method used can be configured per-query.
-See :ref:`query_index_hint` and :ref:`query_planning_hint` for more information.
+The method used can be configured per-query; see :ref:`query_index_hint` and :ref:`query_planning_hint` for more information.

 .. _stats_collected: